JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/1-Initiating-process-group.md

 ![[init.jpg|300]]

-*This image symbolizes trust and authorization, both of which are central to the Initiating Process Group.*
+*This image symbolizes the closing ceremony of the initiating Process. where the project charter is handed of to the planning team who begin the formal planning phase.*

 ---